TusharSharma729/To-Do-App/README.md

 # To-Do-App
-This is a To-Do-App made in Python Flask by Tushar Sharma.
+This is a To-Do-App made in Python Flask.